 Any administration bond executed pursuant to the provisions of this Act as enacted at any time before the coming into operation of sections 5 and 14 of the Administration Act Amendment Act 1976 1 may be enforced and assigned as if that Act had not been passed.

-[Section 143B inserted by No. 138 of 1976 s.
+[Section 143B inserted: No. 138 of 1976 s.
 15.]

 144. Rules of Court